|Trail Features:||Panoramic Views|

 On our return back to the trailhead that day we were fortunate to have a brief window where the dense fog broke for about ten minutes, giving me enough time to snap a few photos.

-Before reaching the parking area on your return trip you'll have two options: you can either take the same route, or you can bypass the AT spur trail and continue eastward on the Appalachian Trail to reach Clingmans Dome.
+Before reaching the parking area on your return trip you'll have two options: you can either take the same route, or you can bypass the A.T. spur trail and continue eastward along the Appalachian Trail to reach Clingmans Dome.
 This would be a good option if you've never been to the highest point in the state of Tennessee.